ST-TOMAS-Workshop/H5-GPDMA-workshop-test/gpdma/workshop/6_gpdma_handson_events_intro.md

 The events can allow GPDMA to generate interrupts/events or disable this functionality so not interrupt/event wil be created by DMA channel.

-We will set GPDMA only to generte the event/interrupt with last node in list
+We will set GPDMA only to generte the event/interrupt with last node in list.

+We will add LED1's control as Heartbeat - faster, regular flashing<br>
+and LED2's toggle at the end of transfer.

 # Generate event in block transfer